The correct way of using the Azelaic Acid and Salicylic Acid

 • Patience: Give it time.
 It can take several weeks to see the full benefits of azelaic acid.
 Don’t be discouraged if you don’t see immediate results.

-The correct way of using the Azelaic Acid and salicylic Acid-Xi'an Lyphar Biotech Co., Ltd
+The correct way of using the Azelaic Acid and Salicylic Acid-Xi'an Lyphar Biotech Co., Ltd

 Salicylic Acid: